 Fire resisting construction to all corridors and staircases, glazed with the minimum of wired glass, are essential to provide a reasonable degree of fire safety, corridors should be straight, contain as few turns as possible and be of adequate width.
-All linings to both walls and ceilings should be non-combustible or inherently Class 1.
-Staircases should be in straight flights between floor and gallery.
+All linings to both walls and ceilings should be non-combustible or inherently Class 1, as defined in B.S.
+476. Staircases should be in straight flights between floor and gallery.
 They should be placed preferably on an outside wall and provided with natural ventilation.
 Doors to escape routes should be designed and constructed to reduce to the minimum the penetration of smoke and hot gases.